HiPhish/cl-cmark/README.rst

          TEXT-NODE
        TEXT-NODE

-At the moment node of the symbols in the `CMARK` package are exported, but this will be fixed before the 1.0 release.
+At the moment none of the symbols in the `CMARK` package are exported, but this will be fixed before the 1.0 release.